 We publish a list of contracts entered into from the 1st October 2013.
 Between October 2013 and November 2014 the registers are for contracts in excess of £10,000, and the value is displayed in bands.
 From December 2014 the registers are for all contracts in excess of £5,000 and the exact value is provided.
 This page is updated quarterly with all active contracts which meet this criteria.

-From October 2014, we publish all Freedom of Information and Environmental Information Regulation requests that we have responded to.
+We publish all Freedom of Information and Environmental Information Regulation requests that we have responded to.
 Any personal information has been redacted.
-This list is updated quarterly.
+This list is updated monthly.

 Services we offer